-A change in enrollment is allowed when the change is a result of the final outcome of a grievance.
-If a customer made a pre-enrollment choice but was assigned to the wrong health plan in error, a change may be made.
-An American Indian customer may change from an available health plan to American Indian Health Program (AIHP) or from AIHP to an available health plan at any time.
-Newborns are automatically assigned to the mother's health plan.
+Grievance A change in enrollment is allowed when the change is a result of the final outcome of a grievance.
+Incorrect Enrollment If a customer made a pre-enrollment choice but was assigned to the wrong health plan in error, a change may be made.
+American Indians An American Indian customer may change from an available health plan to American Indian Health Program (AIHP) or from AIHP to an available health plan at any time.
+Newborn Newborns are automatically assigned to the mother's health plan.
 The mother is given 90 days to select another health plan for the newborn.
 Newborns of Federal Emergency Services (FES) mothers are auto assigned and the mother is given 90 days to select a health plan.
-A member can change their health plan choice within the same day of the original request.
-If the customer moves and his or her current health plan is not available in the new GSA, the customer has 90 days to choose a health plan in the new GSA.
+Same Day Plan Change A member can change their health plan choice within the same day of the original request.
+Customer Moves to a New GSA If the customer moves and his or her current health plan is not available in the new GSA, the customer has 90 days to choose a health plan in the new GSA.